Gwen Bagni

 Gwen Bagni (January 24, 1913 – May 13, 2001) was an American screenwriter and TV writer.
 She worked on Backstairs at the White House and Four Star Playhouse.
 She worked with her first husband actor/writer John Bagni, who died in 1954.
 Their collaborations included scripts for Douglas Fairbanks Presents.
-She also wrote screenplays with her second husband, the actor Paul Dubov, whom she married in 1963.
+After being married to screenwriter Irwin Gielgud (1955-61), she also wrote screenplays with her third husband, the actor Paul Dubov, whom she married in 1963, until his death in 1979.